โš ๏ธ

 Paper cups, fast-food wrappers, bakery trays, microwave packaging with fluorinated grease-resistant coatings.

-โ›” BANNED from Aug 12, 2026 if PFAS content exceeds 25 ppb individual / 250 ppb total.
+โ›” BANNED from Aug 12, 2026 if PFAS content exceeds 25 ppb individual, 250 ppb sum, or 50 ppm total including polymeric PFAS.
 Test all grease-resistant paper and board formats immediately.
 Reformulation lead time: 12โ€“18 months.

 BANNED Aug 2026